samir-s-hassan/KMeans-Parallelizer/README.md

 There is also a comparison done between GPU code (km_cuda implementation) and my fastest parallel CPU codes (a-parallel and parallel).
 We test these versions on large datasets/varied datasets to see the effects of GPU cores (many lightweight threads) on the computations involved in the KMeans algorithm.

+This project is part of a course assignment and is not licensed for public use.

 ## How to run
 ./km_run.sh <implementation(s)> <dataset.txt>
 - use only for kmcuda implementations vs parallel implementations